 Traditionally, CAEECC and CAEECC working groups make recommendations on a consensus-basis, where consensus is defined as unanimity among working group member organizations.
 When there is less than 100% agreement on recommendations, dissenting working group members provide alternative proposals and the working group votes on the options; the alternative proposals with voting results are presented as non-consensus recommendations in final working group reports.

-The scope of EMSWG discussions (i.e., the why, what, and how for each Indicator) was broad, and the working group was not able to completely address the why, what, and how for every Indicator, instead electing to prioritize Indicators and issues for discussion.
+The scope of EMSWG discussions (i.e., the why, what, and how for each Indicator) was broad, and the working group was not able to completely address the why, what, and how for every Indicator given the sheer volume and complexity of work required, instead electing to prioritize Indicators and issues for discussion.
 It is the Facilitation Team's perspective that the consensus/non-consensus construct is not a good fit for some of the topics discussed, given the developing nature of discussions; nonetheless, the Facilitation Team has attempted to follow CAEECC's traditional practice here.

 Facilitators sought consensus via two surveys - one that addressed Equity Indicator discussions and one that addressed Market Support Indicator definitions.
 Twelve (12) of 20 working group members responded to the surveys.
 Where possible, the survey results for non-consensus items are shared in the report text and indicated as a response rate (e.g., 5 out of 12 or 5/12).
 Additionally, the working group discussed consensus and non-consensus recommendations during Meetings #7 and 8 on February 21 and 28.
 As summarized below, under each topic discussed, there may be consensus and non-consensus recommendations.